By Carli Allan

 Whilst some might argue that teaching is a job much the same as any other, most parents would agree that voluntarily spending time with a class of children is one that requires a big heart and a true vocational calling.

-So with the end of the summer term almost upon us, we take a look at how to say farewell to your child's teacher and thank them for their efforts during the long, hot summer term.
+So with the end of the term almost upon us, and the festive season underway, we take a look at how to show your child's teacher some appreciation, and thank them for their efforts.

-Do you send your teacher a gift at the end of term?
-Do you feel pressured to do so, or do feel its just their job? ...
+Do you send your teacher a Christmas gift?
+Do you feel pressured to do so? ...
 If you have an opinion you want to share add your comment below!

-So how best to show your gratitude?
+So how best to express your appreciation?
 Here are our top tips for gifts and for the etiquette surrounding the class ‘whip round’.